mklilley/swipee/import-data-help.md

 ## [JSON](https://www.w3schools.com/whatis/whatis_json.asp)

-This data format is most useful when importing data that you've previously downloaded from Swipee using `Settings > Download your data`.
+This data format is most useful when importing data that you've previously downloaded from Swipee using `Settings > Your data > Download your data`.

 To import many links from a JSON formatted file, you must create an array (denoted by [...]) of JSON objects (denoted by {...}).